reaganlo/intel-ai-assistant-builder/mcp/OPEN_SOURCE_MCP_SERVERS.md

   If this command succeeds, your Docker installation is configured correctly.

 **Steps:**
-1. In the Intel AI Assistant Builder UI, select **Command** as the connection type
+1. In the Intel AI Super Builder UI, select **Command** as the connection type
 2. Enter the Docker command line in the **MCP Server Command** field (see example below)
 3. Configure any required environment variables